raspiblitz/raspiblitz-docs/docs/faq/faq.md

 In short for Windows:

 - make sure all VPNs are off (can interfere with local LAN)
-- connect Raspiblitz with laptop LAN/ethernet directly
+- connect RaspiBlitz with laptop LAN/ethernet directly
 - Control Panel > Network and Internet > Network and Sharing Centre
 - Click on your active internet connection highlighted in blue
 - Properties > Sharing
 - Check the box titled "Allow other network users to connect through this computer's Internet connection
 - Select LAN/Ethernet from the "Home networking connection:" dropdown menu
 - Click OK
-- Restart the Raspiblitz
+- Restart the RaspiBlitz

 If anyone has experience on doing this in Linux please share.

-### How to attach the RaspberryPi to the HDD?
+### How to attach the Raspberry Pi to the HDD?

 Try a rubber band.